• Skip to primary navigation

 Garlic is a potent natural remedy and has been associated with lowered blood pressure, reduced cholesterol levels, and improved cardiovascular health.
 Learning how to make garlic tincture is a great way to quickly be able to access garlic’s range of medicinal benefits.

 Garlic (scientifically known as allium sativum) has long been consumed for its health benefits.
-Civilizations such as the ancient Egyptians, ancient Greeks, and Romans valued garlic for its therapeutic effects and used it to treat a wide range of ailments, including infections, digestive disorders, and respiratory conditions.
-Traditional Chinese medicine prescribed garlic to stimulate blood circulation, promote detoxification, and enhance immune function.
-Today garlic is still used as a natural remedy to help fight off colds, flus, and even fungal infections, as well as support heart health and more.
+Civilizations such as the ancient Egyptians, ancient Greeks, and Romans valued garlic for its medicinal effects and used it to treat a wide range of ailments, including infections, digestive disorders, and respiratory conditions.
+In ancient Greece, it was used to protect against illnesses as well as evil spirits.
+It was used in traditional Chinese medicine to boost blood circulation, promote detoxification, and improve immune function.
+Today garlic is still used as a natural remedy to help fight off colds, flus, and fungal infections, as well as to support heart health and more.

 Making a tincture with garlic tincture is a great way to extract the medicinal properties from the plant and preserve them over a much longer time than fresh garlic normally lasts.